-The U.S. government, through a dedicated gateway owned and operated by the DoD, has been and continues to be, directly and indirectly, our largest customer, representing 21% and 19% of our revenue for the years ended December 31, 2014 and 2013, respectively.
+The U.S. government, through a dedicated gateway owned and operated by the DoD, has been and continues to be, directly and indirectly, our largest customer, representing 23% and 21% of our revenue for the years ended December 31, 2015 and 2014, respectively.
 We provide the majority of our services to the U.S. government pursuant to our Gateway Maintenance and Support Services, or GMSS, and EMSS contracts.
 We entered into these contracts in September 2013 and October 2013, respectively.
-The GMSS contract provides for a one-year base term and up to four additional one-year options exercisable at the election of the U.S. government, one of which has been exercised so far, and the EMSS contract provides for a five-year term.
+The GMSS contract provides for a one-year base term and up to four additional one-year options exercisable at the election of the U.S. government, two of which have been exercised so far, and the EMSS contract provides for a five-year term.
 The U.S. government may terminate these agreements, in whole or in part, at any time for its convenience.
 If the U.S. government terminates either of the agreements or decides not to exercise options under the GMSS agreement, we would lose a significant portion of our revenue.